 Although we all hear stories of the elusive “friendly” divorce, they are a rarity.
-As a top-rated Bronx divorce lawyer, we can attest to that.
 However, we know that properly navigated, you can end your marriage peacefully if you are willing to do the work.
+Speak with an experienced New York City divorce lawyer before you make any decisions.

 Accept the Emotions